On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Numerical Results

-\us{Naturally, when $\lambda = 1$, there is no averaging and in the last row of the table, the gap values is identical for both $r=-1$ and $r=+1$.
-Importantly, we see that for any value of $N$ and $\lambda$ (except for a few cases), both the aRSSA$_r$ scheme and the aRSSA$_{\ell,r}$ scheme have lower gaps when $r=-1$.
-Specifically, when $\lambda$ is small, this difference becomes significant.
-For example, the case that $\lambda=0$ and $N=1000$, the gap value for aSA$_{\ell,r}$ scheme with $r=-1$ is about $39$, while this gap is nearly two orders of magnitude larger at $1190$ when $r=+1$.
+Naturally, when $\lambda = 1$, there is no averaging and in the last row of the table, the gap value is identical for both $r=-1$ and $r=+1$.
+Importantly, we see that for most values of $N$ and $\lambda$, both the aSA$_r$ scheme and the aSA$_{\ell,r}$ scheme have lower gaps when $r=-1$ \uvs{compared with $r=1$}. \uvs{In fact}, when $\lambda$ is small \uvs{and the averaging window is large}, this difference becomes \uvs{even more pronounced}.
+For example, \uvs{in} the case that $\lambda=0$ and $N=1000$, the gap value for aSA$_{\ell,r}$ scheme with $r=-1$ is about $39$, while this gap is nearly two orders of magnitude larger at $1190$ when $r=+1$.
 We show this difference in Figure \ref{fig:GAP1} and Figure \ref{fig:GAP2}.
-It can be seen that when comparing both averaging schemes, both aRSSA$_r$ and aRSSA$_{\ell,r}$ have a lower gap for $r = -1$ vs $r = 1$ for any of the examined values of $N$.
-Recall that the original motivation of averaging schemes lay in developing a higher level of robustness to the underlying randomness; The smaller the value of $\lambda$, the more iterates of $x_k$ are used in the averaging schemes, implying the more robustness of the SA scheme.
+It can be seen that when comparing both averaging schemes, both aSA$_r$ and aSA$_{\ell,r}$ have a lower gap for $r = -1$ vs $r = 1$ for any of the examined values of $N$.
+The smaller the value of $\lambda$, the \uvs{larger the window over which averaging is carried out}, implying the more robustness of the SA scheme.
 Therefore, there is a trade-off between increasing $\lambda$ and the robustness of SA scheme.
-When $\lambda$ is large, although the difference between the performance of $r=-1$ and $r=+1$ becomes small, however as shown in Table \ref{tab:ave1} the case $r=-1$ almost always has a smaller gap value than the case $r=1$. }
+When $\lambda$ is large, although the difference between the performance of $r=-1$ and $r=+1$ becomes small, \an{the case $r=-1$ almost always has a smaller gap value than the case $r=1$, as shown in Table~\ref{tab:ave1}. }

-One question that may arise here is what value of $\lambda$ is the best choice for the aSA$_{\ell,r}$ scheme.
+One question that may arise \an{is the optimal choice} of $\lambda$ \uvs{in the design of} the aSA$_{\ell,r}$ scheme.
 We observe that the answer to this question depends on $N$.
-When $N$ is small, in this case $1000$, the SA scheme has the minimum error implying that $\lambda=1$ performs the best among other values.
-However, for larger values of $N$, the minimum error occurs for smaller $\lambda$ and the larger $N$, the smaller the value of $\lambda$.
+When $N$ is small, in this case $1000$, the SA scheme (\uvs{essentially no averaging}) \uvs{displays the minimal } error implying that $\lambda=1$ performs the best.
+However, for larger values of $N$, \uvs{the minimal} error occurs \uvs{at a } smaller $\lambda$ and the larger the value of $N$, the smaller the value of $\lambda$.
 For example, at $N=4000$, $\lambda=0.5$ has the smallest error.